praiskup/praiskup.github.io/_drafts/build-ordering-by-batches-in-copr.md

 Some of those packages need to built sooner than others (so others can install and use them at build time).

-User can of course submit the build for the main `python-copr-common` packages, wait for the build, submit others, wait, submit, ... but nowadays we want to submit everything **at once**, and later come to grab the build results.
+A user can of course submit the build for the main `python-copr-common` packages, wait for the build, submit others, wait, submit, ... but nowadays we want to submit everything **at once**, and later come to grab the build results.